Do investors need to be concerned about Helbiz Inc. (HLBZ)?

-A share of Helbiz Inc. (NASDAQ:HLBZ) closed at $0.15 per share on Friday, down from $0.15 day before.
-While Helbiz Inc. has underperformed by -3.62%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HLBZ fell by -95.17%, with highs and lows ranging from $3.66 to $0.11, whereas the simple moving average fell by -72.74% in the last 200 days.
+Helbiz Inc. (NASDAQ:HLBZ) marked $0.12 per share on Friday, down from a previous closing price of $0.13.
+While Helbiz Inc. has underperformed by -5.41%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HLBZ fell by -95.39%, with highs and lows ranging from $3.66 to $0.11, whereas the simple moving average fell by -76.07% in the last 200 days.

 Sponsored